 Group Store locator

-Of course, you can decide if you would like to keep the Generic Card or if you prefer to write the chatbot answer inside the Module(s).
-Always bear in mind how much time you will have in the future to maintain chatbot answers.
+Of course, you can decide if you'd like to keep the Generic Cards or if you prefer to write the chatbot answer inside the Modules.
+Always bear in mind how much time you'll have in the future to maintain chatbot answers.
 By linking to content on your website, you gain more flexibility.

-If you are in doubt about the general functionality of Global Connections, learn more about it in this article: Basic Insights on Global Connections
+If you are in doubt about the general functionality of Global Connections, learn more in this article: Basic insights on Global Module Connections.

 Note that in the Support Bot Template, Module Connections are preferred over Global Connections.
-This means that Global Connections are triggered if not Module Connection applies to the specific end user's or system (in case of third-party integrations) input.
+This means that Global Connections are triggered if no Module Connection applies to the input provided by the specific visitor or system (in case of third-party integrations).

 - "Speak to a Human"